Frances Billinge 2020

 Janice Wallace wrote about the history of this Devon House of Mercy in Bovey Tracey which was published in the Transactions of the Devonshire Association 2001 (Wallace, Janice.
 The Devon House of Mercy Bovey Tracey in Transactions of the Devon.
 Assoc.
 Advmt.
-Sci., 133, pp 191-216) I have recently been contacted by a couple of families whose ancestors had a particular involvement with the establishment.
+Sci., 133, pp 191-216) I have recently been contacted by families whose ancestors had a particular involvement with the establishment.
 It would be interesting to trace the sisters, the ‘inmates’ and the visitors who lived at Devon House of Mercy, so if you have any information to share with me it would be very helpful.

 Frances Henrietta Kilvert was a sister at the Devon House of Mercy whose brother was the famous diarist whose work was later published as ‘Kilvert’s Diary’.
 Frances was born at Hardenhuish Wiltshire in 1846.
 By 1901 she was a Sister of Mercy in London and she had moved to the Bovey Tracey house by 1911 where she was described as a teaching sister.
 This teaching post was at the Church of England National School.
 Frances died at the mother house in Clewer in 1929 when she was aged 83.